smblott-github/chromi/README.md

 Who Might Want to Use Chromi?
 -----------------------------

-Anyone who wants scripted access to [chrome's extension API](http://developer.chrome.com/extensions/api_index.html) from outside of chrome itself.
+...anyone who wants scripted access to [chrome's extension API](http://developer.chrome.com/extensions/api_index.html) from outside of chrome itself.

-For example, chromi can be used to ask chrome to load, focus or reload a tab, remove tabs, or extract chrome's bookmarks -- all from outside of chrome itself.
+For example, chromi can ask chrome to load, focus or reload a tab, remove tabs, or extract chrome's bookmarks -- all from outside of chrome itself.

 ### Security Warning ...

 The chromi server accepts requests on a TCP socket on `localhost` (by default).
-Malicious software with access to that socket may gain unwanted access to chrome's extension APIs.
+Malicious software with access to that socket may gain unintended access to chrome's extension APIs.

 Details